 Many exercises, like Olympic lifting, and running require resting times of 2-3 days a week.
 But, with the minimal impact of swimming, you are able to swim seven days a week if your body allows it.
 This means that you are able to complete the exercise more regularly.

-Many gyms offer swimming classes.
+Many gyms with swimming pools offer swimming classes.
 At Chuze you can take classes like Aqua Fit where a certified instructor will guide you through a workout in the swimming pool and teach you new ways to get fit under water!
 Check out your class schedule to find out which classes are available at your club!

 Chuze Fitness Locations with Swimming Pools